 Serving 1980s Fare

 Themed weddings are all the rage, as modern couples seek to host events that express their hobbies and tastes.
-To throw a 1980s-inspired wedding, ensure your music, attire, and jewellery are on point.
+To throw a 1980s-inspired wedding, ensure your wedding DJ hire, attire, and jewellery are on point.
 Finally, offer your guests foods that hark back to the decade that gave us big hair, films like E.T., and of course, Lionel Richie.